22 Best Things To Do In Croatia (Approved By Locals)

 2. Explore the Diocletian’s Palace in Split

 Visiting the Diocletian’s Palace in Split really is like stepping into a time machine!
 This ancient Roman palace, dating back to the 4th century AD, is now a UNESCO World Heritage Site and the heart of Split’s old town.

 As you wander these historic streets, you’ll feel the blend of Roman and medieval vibes.
 Back in the day, this palace was colossal (around 30,000 square meters) and it served as the residence for Emperor Diocletian, his entourage, and even a full military garrison.
-But today, Diocletian’s Palace is a vibrant hub bustling with shops, restaurants, apartments, street performers, and charming cafes.

-Can you believe it’s home to approximately 3,000 people?
 Exploring this living piece of history is undoubtedly one of the most remarkable things you can do in Croatia.
-You’ve got to experience it for yourself!
+I mean, I live here and I still can’t get enough of it.
+This is definitely something you have to experience for yourself!

-3. Sport away at the Mljet National Park
+3. Sport Away at the Mljet National Park

 The Mljet National Park covers roughly a third of the entire Mljet island, with dense woodlands, picturesque turquoise lakes, stunning beaches, and an abundance of thrilling trails.
 It’s the kind of place that’ll make your heart race with excitement, especially if you’re an outdoor enthusiast.